-This assay is based on the sandwich ELISA principle.
-Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells and the target antigen binds to the capture antibody.
-Unbound Standard or sample is washed away.
-A Horseradish Peroxidase (HRP)-conjugated detection antibody is then added which binds to the captured antigen.
-Unbound detection antibody is washed away.
+This assay is based on the competition ELISA principle.
+Each well of the supplied microtiter plate has been pre-coated with an antigen-specific capture antibody.
+Standards or samples are added to each well as well as a fixed quantity of Horseradish Peroxidase (HRP)-conjugated target antigen.
+The free antigen in the sample competes with the HPRconjugated antigen for binding to the capture antibody.
+Unbound antigen is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
 A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
 The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
+In contrast to typical Sandwich ELISA assays, in competition assay the greater the amount of antigen in the sample, the lower the color development and optical density reading.